tomichj/autocomplete_rails/README.md

 `autocomplete :user, :email` creates a method on `PostsController` named __autocomplete_user_email__.

+### Routes

-Add a route to your autocomplete method.
+Add a route to your `autocomplete` action.
 For the controller listed above, you might add:

 ```ruby
 resources :posts do